DragonMinded/naomixargon/README.md

 ## Known Issues

+* Episode select has no select or cursor movement sound.
-* Title screen corruption on fade-in of main menu.
+* Title screen corruption on fade-in of main menu, fade-in and fade-out don't seem to work.
+* Screen dimming/undimming is not currently implemented.
-* Somewhat laggy gameplay and control inputs, needs optimization.
+* Somewhat laggy gameplay and control inputs, needs optimization or engine fixes.
 * No test menu, game options, or control remapping.
 * No game saving or loading.
+* Cannot enter name into high scores, high scores do not save.

 ## Acknowledgements